Contents on this page

 We understand that circumstances change and sometimes the best laid plans fall apart, but we ask that, as far as possible, you try to commit to any bookings once made.

-If this proves impossible, we will refund the £30 per night Room Fee, but since Stripe payment fees and further administrative work are involved, we regret we will not be able to refund the SisterStay Booking Fee.
+If this proves impossible, we will refund the Room Fee, but since Stripe payment fees and further administrative work are involved, we regret we will not be able to refund the SisterStay Booking Fee for the first night.

 What happens if I need to cancel my hosting?